keeganmjgreen/3D-Printed-Sensors-Development-Platform/Example-Process-Flow.md

 # Example Process Flow

-This section further explores our Pithon platform for 3D printed sensors. \
+This section further explores the Pithon platform for 3D printed sensors. \
 ​ \
-How do implementations of our Pithon platform get made?
+How do implementations of the Pithon platform get made?
 How will users produce 3D printed sensors for themselves?
 What does the process look like?
 To answer these questions, we will walk through an example process flow. \
 ​

-We start with continuous fabrication, building our design from the ground up using conductive and structural plastics. \
+The process begins with continuous fabrication, building your design from the ground up using conductive and structural plastics. \
 ​

-First, we lay down electrically conductive traces on the 3D printing surface.
-These will make up the electrical terminals and sensing elements of our accelerometer and temperature sensor:
+First, electrically conductive traces are deposited onto the 3D printing surface.
+These will make up the electrical terminals and sensing elements of your accelerometer and temperature sensor:

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Example-Process-Flow/Figure%20(1).png" alt="Deposit Conductive Plastic" style="zoom:50%;" /> \
 ​

-We surround the conductive traces with what will become an enclosing structure of arbitrary size and shape:
+The conductive traces are surrounded with with what will become your enclosing structure of arbitrary size and shape:

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Example-Process-Flow/Figure%20(2).png" alt="Surround with Structural Plastic" style="zoom:50%;" /> \
 ​

-We cover the conductive traces as required with more of their enclosing structure:
+The conductive traces are covered as required with more of their enclosing structure:

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Example-Process-Flow/Figure%20(3).png" alt="Cover with Structural Plastic" style="zoom:50%;" /> \
 ​

-We have printed a cantilever beam for our accelerometer:
+A cantilever beam for your accelerometer has been printed:

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Example-Process-Flow/Figure%20(4).png" alt="Continue 3D Printing" style="zoom:50%;" /> \
 ​

-Now, we keep going -- layer by layer -- leaving more space for a cavity:
+Now, the 3D printing process continues -- layer by layer -- leaving more space for a cavity:

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Example-Process-Flow/Figure%20(5).png" alt="" style="zoom:50%;" />

-In practice, the cavity walls would slope both upward and inward to support subsequent layers, meaning that you wouldn't have to use a temporary support structure. \
+By this point, the conductive 3D printing filament would have been swapped out for dissolvable filament for use as a temporary filler material to support upcoming layers.
+Alternatively, the cavity walls would slope both upward and *inward* to support subsequent layers, meaning that you wouldn't have to use a temporary support structure. \
 ​

-We press-fit a steel ball into the space provided at the end of the accelerometer's cantilever beam:
+You press-fit a steel ball into the space provided at the end of your accelerometer's cantilever beam:

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Example-Process-Flow/Figure%20(6).png" alt="Manually Insert Metal Ball" style="zoom:50%;" />

 This will make it especially sensitive to acceleration.
 This weight is a *proof mass*.
-Because it is metallic, the accelerometer can also be used as a magnetic field sensor. \
+Because it is metallic, your accelerometer can also be used as a magnetic field sensor. \
 ​

-We cover the cavity with the rest of the arbitrarily shaped enclosing structure:
+The cavity is covered with the rest of your arbitrarily shaped enclosing structure:

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Example-Process-Flow/Figure%20(7).png" alt="Cover With Structural Plastic" style="zoom:50%;" />